kyclark/tiny_python_projects/book.md

 \newpage

 # Chapter 7: Telephone

+> "What we have here is a failure to communicate." -- Captain

 Perhaps you remember the game of "Telephone" where a message is secretly passed through a series of intermediaries and then the result at the end of the chain is compared with how it started?
 This is like that, only we're going to take some `text` (from the command line or a file) and mutate it by some percentage `-m|--mutations` (a number between 0 and 1, default `0.1` or 10%) and then print out the resulting text.